algolia/algoliasearch-netlify/frontend/README.md

   analytics: true,                              // Enable search analytics
   hitsPerPage: 5,                               // Amount of results to display
   poweredBy: true,                              // Controls displaying the logo (mandatory with our FREE plan)
-  placeholder: 'Search...';                     // Input placeholder
+  placeholder: 'Search...',                     // Input placeholder
-  openOnFocus: true;                            // Open search panel with default search, when focusing input
+  openOnFocus: true,                            // Open search panel with default search, when focusing input
+  detachedMediaQuery: '(max-width: 500px)',     // Media query to determine when the search popup should open in detached mode (full screen, modal experience).
+Set to 'none' to never go in detached mode.

   // Theme
   theme: {